fragaria/karmen/src/proxy/README.md

 - `BACKEND_PORT` - Port of Karmen backend, defaults to `9764`
 - `FRONTEND_HOST` - Host of Karmen frontend, defaults to `frontend`
 - `FRONTEND_PORT` - Port of Karmen frontend, defaults to `9765`

+## Maintenace mode

+You can switch nginx proxy to maintenance mode - 503 responses will be served from api and frontend

+`docker exec -d karmen_proxy_1 touch /maintenance` `docker exec -d karmen_proxy_1 rm /maintenance`